xzhangem/epLSAP-align/README.md

-# epLSAP-aligner
+# epLSAP-Aligner
-The implementation of "Accurate and fast non-sequential protein structural alignment solver with entropy-regularized partial linear sum assignment problem formulation" (epLSAP-aligner).
+The implementation of "Accurate and fast non-sequential protein structural alignment solver with entropy-regularized partial linear sum assignment problem formulation" (epLSAP-Aligner).

 The dependencies and libraries needed for the Python script is listed in requirement.yaml.